Professional Diploma in Nutraceuticals, Supplements and Functional Foods

 4. Nutritional Deficiencies and Their Consequences: Examining the consequences of deficiencies in essential nutrients and their impact on overall health and well-being.

-Module 3 - Bioactive Compounds and Phytonutrients
+Bioactive Compounds and Phytonutrients

 1. Understanding Bioactive Compounds: Exploring the nature and properties of bioactive compounds found in various foods.